andreybo/cloudflare-d1-auth-starter/README.md

 ## Features

 - **Cloudflare D1 Database**: Local and production database support using Drizzle ORM.
-- **Authentication**: JWT-based authentication for secure API access.
+- **Authentication**: Cookie-based authentication with Cloudflare KV for secure session management.
 - **React Frontend**: A modern and fast frontend powered by Vite and Tailwind CSS.
 - **Development Workflow**: Monorepo with `pnpm` workspaces for seamless development.
 - **Built-in Linting**: ESLint is preconfigured for both client and server.
 - **Scalable**: Easily extendable for more features and services.
+- **Local Development**: Uses Miniflare for local database and KV simulation.

 ---